 Suppose player A gets the 9 from D and asks for the Jack, but D does not have it.
 If D still has a major heart she now can recover the 9, and knows that A does not have the J but does have some other major heart.
 Suppose D he now asks A for the Q and A does have it.
 Trying to void A of major hearts, D now asks A for the K, but A does not have it.
 If A still does have one major heart (either the 10 or the Ace) and D has the other, A can now recover three major hearts: the 9, Q and Ace or 10 and D is now void.
 At this point in time is is very likely that one of her other opponents is "dangerous" since so much information has been revealed by this "back and forth" between A and D. Who will win a "back and forth" is not certain at the outset and it broadcasts a lot of information.
 Think carefully before starting or continuing a "back and forth".

 Some play that the player to dealer's left (or right), rather than the dealer, takes the first turn to ask for a card.
-Again this makes no practical difference to the game, other than that the team that asks the first question has a very slight advantage.
+This makes no practical difference to the game, other than that the team that asks the first question has a very slight advantage.

 Six or eight are the usual numbers of players.
 It is possible for 12 to play (two teams of 6, each player starting with 4 cards) or even 16 (teams of 8, three cards each), but these games are clearly much more difficult.
 On the other hand a four-player game (two against two with 12 cards each) would be too easy - as soon as your team collected a set it would be easy to make a claim, knowing that your one partner must have all the missing cards.